kobertlam/Energy_ETF_RYE_Forecast/README.md

 ## Dashboard

-We export the data from [`master.ipynb`](https://github.com/kobertlam/Energy_ETF_RYE_Forecast/tree/main/master.ipynb) into CSV files, and then import the CSV files into **Tablueau Public** to create interactive dashboard.
+We export the data from [`master.ipynb`](../main/master.ipynb) into CSV files, and then import the CSV files into **Tablueau Public** to create interactive dashboard.
+The data of the predicted RYE prices come from the results of the neural networks models.

 Here is the outline of the dashboard: